A healthy pipeline helps you meet sales targets.

 The trick then is to find, engage and nourish the best type of customers for your business.
 That way, you get to channel precious time and talent where they can generate the most value.
 Otherwise, the opportunity cost on lost deals tends to pile up if you allow mismatched prospects to linger in your pipeline longer than necessary.

-For Pipedrive’s Timo Rein, the ideal customer is “one with whom you have the best strategic fit across the board.”
+For Pipedrive’s Timo Rein, the ideal customer is defined as “one with whom you have the best strategic fit across the board.”
 This “fit” represents the sweet spot where:

 Begin identifying your ideal customer profile by examining historical data, reviewing your metrics and answering several key questions with everyone on your team.